• Skip to main content

 Nha Trang is one of Vietnam’s famous beach resorts.
 Don’t imagine a quiet tropical getaway, though.
 This is a beach with plenty of development and a fair bit of partying.

-I’ll be honest – it’s not my favourite part of Vietnam.
-But it’s a convenient place to break up the trip from Hoi An to Ho Chi Minh City and the beach is a nice place to relax.
+I’ve really suggested it because it’s a convenient place to break up the trip from Hoi An to Ho Chi Minh City and the beach offers something a little different to the other destinations.

 If you’re keen to hit the bars, then you may like it here.
 If you want to sunbake, you’ll probably like it here.
 If you just want a day to chill, then you can do that here too.